-Clonidine extended-release (US brand name Kapvay® and generic) is a centrally-acting alpha2-adrenergic agonist.
+Clonidine extended-release (generic; US brand name Kapvay® has been discontinued) is a centrally-acting alpha2-adrenergic agonist.

 On this page, we will provide basic information about this medication.
 Links to other articles on this website with more advanced information and tips related to this medication and related topics are provided below—under Related pages below.